AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/troubleshooting.md

 ## Development Tool{#development-tool}

+### Console.json file missing from Asset Compute project{#missing-console-json}

++ __Error:__ Error: Missing required files at validate (.../node_modules/@adobe/asset-compute-client/lib/integrationConfiguration.js:XX:YY) at async setupAssetCompute (.../node_modules/@adobe/asset-compute-devtool/src/assetComputeDevTool.js:XX:YY)
++ __Cause:__ The `console.json` file is missing from the root of the Asset Compute project
++ __Resolution:__ Download a new `console.json` form your Adobe I/O project
+  1. In console.adobe.io, open the Adobe I/O project the Asset Compute project is configured to use
+  1. Tap the __Download__ button in the top right
+  1. Save the downloaded file to the root of your Asset Compute project using the filename `console.json`

 ### Incorrect YAML indentation in manifest.yml{#incorrect-yaml-indentation}

 + __Error:__ YAMLException: bad indentation of a mapping entry at line X, column Y:(via standard out from `aio app run` command)